 Employees will also continue to require the kind of skill growth and focused-learnings that can only take place at these in-person events.
 And the growing Gen Z workforce prefer in-person, face-to-face communication to digital alternatives, which only live events can offer.
 Plus, the economic benefits of live events are clear—every dollar spent on in-person meetings generates an additional $1.60 for the US economy.

-While business travel may look different in a post-COVID world, it will still be prevalent and perhaps more pervasive, with even higher percentages of employees electing to travel for collaboration with clients, prospects and colleagues.
+While business travel trends may look different in a post-COVID world, it will still be prevalent and perhaps more pervasive, with even higher percentages of employees electing to travel for collaboration with clients, prospects and colleagues.
 There are significant advantages to a more global workforce that outweigh the perhaps premature assessment that an increasingly remote workforce will usher in a steep decline in business travel.